UBC-CS/cpsc330-2022W1/_sources/docs/setup.md

 > ```(base) kvarada@CPSC-W-KVARADA01:~$ jupyter lab```

 Jupyter Lab will be opened in your default browser.
 Navigate to the appropriate notebook in Jupyter Lab.
-When you open the notebook you can select `cpsc330` `conda` kernel (the `conda` environment we created before for the notebook).
+When you open the notebook, you should see our newly created `conda` environment `cpsc330` there.
+See the screenshots below.
+Select `cpsc330` as the preferred kernel.

 ![](../lectures/img/conda-kernel.png)